-- 12.1 Actions Begun by Writ (0.34) - 12.1.1 An application to the Clerk of the Court to fix a date for the trial of an action commenced by writ must be in Form No. 63 and must be supported by an agreed statement, or in the absence of agreement, two statements containing reasoned time estimates (0.34, r.3). - 12.1.2 Trial bundles containing the documents, and only the documents, specified in O.34, r.10, must be delivered to the Clerk of the Court between 2 and 14 days prior to the trial.
-Trial bundles which constitute a photocopy of the Court file are unacceptable. - 12.1.3 The trial of every action begun by writ will take place in open court. - 12.2 Actions Begun by Originating Summons (O.28) - 12.2.1 An application to the Clerk of the Court to fix a date for the trial of an originating summons in Form No. 2 must be made in Form No. 63 (as in paragraph 11.1 above).
-Notice of hearing in Form No. 5 must be served. - 12.2.2 An application to the Clerk of the Court to fix a date for the hearing of an ex parte originating summons or one in Form No. 3 should be made informally at the time of issuing the summons. - 12.2.3 It is only necessary to prepare indexes and trial bundles in cases in which the Court will be referred to large numbers of affidavits, exhibits, orders, etc.
+A. Actions Begun by Writ (0.34)

+- An application to the Clerk of the Court to fix a date for the trial of an action commenced by writ must be in Form No.63 and must be supported by an agreed statement, or in the absence of agreement, two statements containing reasoned time estimates (O.34, r.3). - 13.2 This procedure does not apply to the Financial Services Division, in which a trial date will be fixed by the Commercial Judge at a case management conference convened in accordance with O.72, r.4(5). - 13.3 Trial bundles containing the documents, and only the documents, specified in O.34, r.10, must be delivered to the Clerk of the Court between 2 and 14 days prior to the trial.
+Trial bundles which constitute a photocopy of the Court file are unacceptable. - 13.4 The trial of every action begun by writ will take place in open court.

+B. Actions Begun by Originating Summons (0.28)

+- An application to the Clerk of the Court to fix a date for the trial of an originating summons in Form No.2 must be made in Form No.63 (as in paragraph 13.1 above).
+Notice of hearing in Form No. 5 must be served.
+In the case of an originating summons pending in the Financial Services Division, the hearing date will be fixed by the Commercial Judge at a case management conference. - An application to the Clerk of the Court to fix a date for the hearing of an ex parte originating summons or one in Form No. 3 should be made informally at the time of issuing the summons. - 13.7 It is only necessary to prepare indexes and trial bundles in cases in which the Court will be referred to large numbers of affidavits, exhibits, orders, etc. - 13.8 The hearing of originating summonses in Form No.3 (i.e. expedited form) or ex parte originating summons will take place in Chambers unless the Court directs otherwise.
+Trials of contested originating summonses in Form No.2 will take place in open court unless the Court directs otherwise.
+All uncontested originating summonses will usually be heard in Chambers or adjourned into Chambers.